genevate/style_guides/programming/basic.md

 ## Duck Types

 - Defines a *behaves-like-a* relationship.
 - Defines an object that behaves idential to objects of different types due to methods and/or properties that enable this behavior.

 ## Composition

 - Defines a *has-a* relationship.
 - Defines an object that is composed of many objects which exhibits behavior that is separate from and includes the behavior of the sum of its parts.
 - Composed of objects of smaller well-defined behavior, the composed object benefits from the greater sum of its parts but can become hard to manage should the number of parts grow to a large size.
+- Uses dependency inversion to inject an object which can play the role of the behavior that varies.

 ## Self-Saving Perils